 A Small Breeder with Big Success

-Five APHA World Championships.
-A NRCHA Open Hackmore Championship.
-An APHA Sweepstakes Championship.
-A NRCHA Derby Open Finalist.
+Six APHA World Championships.
+NRCHA Open Hackmore Championship.
+NRCHA Open Bridle Res.
+World Champion.
+APHA Sweepstakes Championship.
+NRCHA Derby Open Finalist.
 An APHA World Show Reserve All-Around Open title.
 Two APHA Open Honor Roll Championships.
 An APHA Reserve World Championship.
 Top Fence score at the NRCHA Derby prelims.
+High Score (tie) in the Intermediate Open Bridle, NRCHA Futurity.
+Open Bridle Finalist, NRCHA Futurity.
 Twenty-six APHA World Show Top Five placings.
 Earnings in NRCHA, NRHA, APHA Breeders Trust, and roping jackpots.

 Our show horses include QTs Cajun Cub, who has been hugely successful at the APHA World Show with trainer Jack Wright in a variety of events.
 Cub is now retired from showing, and is standing at stud.
 Peptos Smart Cookie (Cookie Monster) is currently showing in NRCHA and APHA events with his trainer, Shane Steffen, and has already proved to be a competitive cowhorse.
 Holy Cow Cub Wins (a 2017 son of Cub and maternal brother to Cookie Monster) has started training with Shane Steffen.

 Color - Performance - Heart